2004 Photomicrography Competition

 Florida State University

 Mr. Davidson has authored many scientific articles on the subject of photomicrography.
 His photomicrographs have been published in more than a thousand national and international scientific journals, popular magazines and newspapers.
-Before becoming a judge, Mr. Davidson previously won two top ten Small World awards, placing 9th in both 1987 and 1990.
+He has also successfully utilized his expertise in launching two microscopy and photomicrography websites.
+Before becoming a judge, Davidson won two top ten Small World awards, placing 9th in 1987 and 9th in 1990.